What are skin pores?

-High-glycemic index foods
+High-glycaemic index foods

-Avoid eating high-glycemic index foods such as white bread, bagels, doughnuts, pretzels, corn chips etc. as they elevate the insulin levels in your blood, which in turn triggers the overproduction of sebum.
+Avoid eating high-glycaemic index foods such as white bread, bagels, doughnuts, pretzels, corn chips etc. as they elevate the insulin levels in your blood, which in turn triggers the overproduction of sebum.
 Excess sebum clogs your pores along with dirt and dead skin cells.